Bhavesh27/MetroGuide/README.md

 ##This was my College Project

-##This a a complete which provides you with all the features that a newbee wants to know about Delhi Metro
+##This is an awesome android application which provides users with all essential features and information that a newbee wants about Delhi Metro.